Skip to content

 The Benedictine Abbey in Melk, inspiration for Umberto Eco’s novel, The Name of the Rose.

-On the banks of the Danube River – and a few kilometers from Schloss Artstetten – we encounter one of the world’s most impressive monasteries, the almost 1000-year-old Benedictine monastery in Melk. (consecrated in 1089).
-The buildings hide countless relics of saints and a wooden splinter of Christ’s cross.
-Not only that, one of the splinters where you can sense his coagulated blood.
+The buildings have countless relics of saints and a wooden splinter of Christ’s cross.
+Not only that, one of the splinters where you can see his coagulated blood.
 We leave it up to you to assess the credibility of this.

-After regular closing time, an organ concert is arranged for us in the monastery’s divinely beautiful church, with chief organist Josef Schweighofer at the organ, with a 45-minute program including Buxtehude, Bach and Liszt.
+After the regular closing time, an organ concert is arranged for us in the monastery’s divinely beautiful church, with chief organist Josef Schweighofer at the organ, with a 45-minute program including Buxtehude, Bach and Liszt.

-Afterwards, dinner is served for us in the monastery’s lunch restaurant – they open the doors especially for us.
-Wine tasting and dinner are included in the price, while the wines for dinner are between you and the restaurant.
-After that, the bus takes us back to Vienna, quite late in the evening.
+Wine tasting and dinner are included in the price, while the wines for the dinner are between you and the restaurant.
+Afterwards, our bus takes us back to Vienna, quite late in the evening.

 Privately arranged organ concert in Melk Stift Kirche on Sunday, October 26, 2025.